-Let's consider an old wall, such as the one below.
-The systematic study of rising damp involves the study of 4 dynamically interacting areas (micro environments):
+The understanding of rising damp involves the systematic study of 4 dynamically interacting key areas:

 - The soil